-- CAUTION: Do not exceed the rated volume of 1cc for the 9.5mm Catheter.
-Over inflation may cause balloon rupture. - CAUTION: Do not exceed the rated volume of 2cc for the 13.5mm Catheter.
-Over inflation may cause balloon rupture. - Use only appropriate balloon inflation medium.
-Do not use air or gaseous medium to inflate the balloon. - Use only a 3cc syringe for inflation. - Use a 3cc syringe for deflation.
-(For faster deflation, up to a 10cc syringe may be used). - Do not advance the guidewire, septostomy catheter, or any other component if resistance is met, without first determining the cause and taking remedial action. - This catheter is not recommended for pressure measurement or fluid injection. - This device is intended for single use only.
+- CAUTION: Do not exceed the rated volume of 1cc for the 611200 9.5mm Catheter.
+Over inflation may cause balloon rupture. - CAUTION: Do not exceed the rated volume of 2cc for the 611100 13.5mm Catheter Over inflation may cause balloon rupture. - Use only appropriate balloon inflation medium.
+Do not use air or gaseous medium to inflate the balloon. - Use only a 3cc inflation device with pressure gauge for inflation. - Use a 3cc inflation device with pressure gauge for deflation.
+(For faster deflation, up to a 10cc inflation device with pressure gauge may be used). - Do not exceed an injection pressure of 300 psi for the 611200 9.5mm Catheter. - Do not exceed an injection pressure of 600 psi for the 611100 13.5mm Catheter. - Do not advance the guidewire, septostomy catheter, or any other component if resistance is met, without first determining the cause and taking remedial action. - This catheter is not recommended for pressure measurement or fluid injection. - This device is intended for single use only.
 Do not resterilize and/or reuse it, as this can potentially result in compromised device performance and increased risk of cross contamination. - The use of excessive force to pull the balloon across the atrial septum must be avoided.